 ECR4Kids makes furniture for schools, so its toy storage cabinets are solid as anything and designed for practicality.
 This compact unit is perfect for crafty kids, Lego obsessives, or small-car racers.
 It can store (and most importantly, organize) everything in its 15 bins (not included) and stores artwork, sticker books, puzzles and board games in its 17 slots.
 It's not as beautiful as your midcentury furniture, but it is solid wood and more of a looker than most.

-This all-in-one shelving unit, which measures roughly 2½ feet wide by 2½ feet high, has an array of colorful bins (sold in either primary colors or pastels).
-It also comes with mounting hardware so it can be secured to a wall and prevent tipping.
+This all-in-one shelving unit, which measures roughly 2½ feet wide by 2½ feet high, has an array of 12 colorful bins.
 No, it's not the most attractive option, but the angle and portability of the bins mean that kids can find what they need easily — and don't need to dump out 100 things looking for it.

 This utilitarian storage organizer isn't the prettiest but it gets the job done.
 With 16 storage bins in differing sizes, it's the perfect addition to any larger playroom and will ensure that there's a place for everything and that (maybe) everything will be put in its place.